How do you pronounce "Epicodus"?

 What kind of computer should I have?

 As a student, you'll have access to the Epicodus classroom and computers from 7am - 11pm every day.
 Even if you don't have a computer now, you can always use ours.
-If you're considering purchasing a new computer, most Java, PHP, and Ruby developers use Macs, and even the lowest-end Mac models will have enough power for the type of work we do.
+If you're considering purchasing a new computer, most web developers use Macs, and even the lowest-end Mac models will have enough power for the type of work we do.
 Epicodus students receive a discount from the local Apple store (ask us for details after you are fully enrolled).
 Most C# developers use Windows; if you're considering buying a PC, make sure it meets the requirements for Visual Studio 2015.

 Are there evening classes other than Intro to Programming?